 Before you start mowing you will want to envision where the best angle to view the completed stripes will be, either the street or an intersection.
 You will also want to think about cross striping in a different direction than the original stripes.
 A diamond pattern can be done with three different directional cuts.
 Switching your mowing pattern weekly is a good practice to implement and should be done to help avoid ruts in your lawn and compaction of soil.

 Start mowing by doing a pass around the border of the lawn.
 Then either by using a straight edge from a sidewalk or edge border make your first pass then when you get to the end lineup to come straight back mowing slightly overlapping your first pass.
 The less you overlap the better the stripes will look, just don’t miss any grass.
 Repeat that process until you mow the entire lawn.
-Then you will mow around the border again to cleanup your turn marks.
+Then you will mow around the border again to clean up your turn marks.
 Simple!?

-It does take practice to perfect this process, but doesn’t take that long to master.
+It does take practice to perfect this process but doesn’t take that long to master.
 There are some other things that can help.
 If you have a push mower then it won’t look as nice, the bigger the deck the better the stripe effect.
 If you don’t have a straight edge to start your first cut then start in the middle and pick out something in the distance to keep you straight.
 Going around obstacles is where most people get thrown off, but if you have a tree in the middle of your line you can either do a circle around it and continue your stripe or you can do half one stripe and half the other, that will be personal preference.
 Also if you mess up and get a little wavy on a stripe you can redo the pass to get it to your liking.

 There are aftermarket attachments that you can add to your mower that can make your stripes pop.
-Lawn striping kits are basically small rollers that bend the grass the way you are mowing to accentuate the striping and attach to the back of you mower.
+Lawn striping kits are basically small rollers that bend the grass the way you are mowing to accentuate the striping and attach to the back of your mower.
 Another secret to help you is to add an iron supplement which makes the grass a deeper green and is what some professional ballparks do.
 I do recommend that if you use iron you follow the directions on the bag or you could have problems!
 Any lawn can be striped big or small, have fun with your own patterns.